 A message from our Executive Director

-Arguably, without systemic racism and its ugly tentacles, Friends of the Children would not even need to exist.
+Arguably, without systemic racism and its ugly tentacles, Friends of the Children–Austin would not even need to exist.

-Every day Friends fight tenaciously on behalf of their youth, committing to serve and advocate for them No. Matter.
-What.
-Including right now.
-At Friends of the Children we have 5 Core Values: Put Children First, Build Relationships on Love, Commit to Empowerment, Pursue Goals Relentlessly, and Demand Equity.
-The work needed today – work to name, condemn, and battle racial injustice – has been, is, and will continue to happen at Friends Austin every day.
+Everyday Friends fight tenaciously on behalf of their youth, committing to serve and advocate for them – no matter what, including right now.
+At Friends of the Children–Austin we have five Values: Put Children First, Build Relationships on Love, Commit to Empowerment, Pursue Goals Relentlessly and Demand Equity.
+The work needed today – work to name, condemn, and battle racial injustice – has been, is, and will continue to happen at Friends–Austin every day.

 But, friends, many on our team are exhausted and terrified.
 The families we serve are exhausted and terrified.
-Our Black boys at Friends Austin are right now only 5, 6, 7, and don’t yet quite understand the reality of the world that is waiting for them to stop being adorable, start being a “threat,” and punish them mercilessly.
+Our Black boys at Friends–Austin are right now only ages 5, 6, and 7, don’t yet quite understand the reality of the world that is waiting for them to stop being adorable, start being a “threat,” and punish them mercilessly.

 Frankly, I would really like for them to know they are not alone, that the burden of work and change is not on them right now, that, just maybe, some small thing will improve this time.

-My invitation to you: Will you please think of one of our Friends Austin children in your mind’s eye, then choose a white child in your orbit, and have a hard conversation with them today?
+My invitation to you: Will you please think of one of our Friends–Austin children in your mind’s eye, then choose a white child in your orbit, and have a hard conversation with them today?
 Name their white privilege, give them a developmentally appropriate lesson on racism, begin the first of many conversations on a long journey to building an anti-racist generation?
-(There are plenty of places you can google language for this if helpful.)
+There are plenty of places you can Google language for this if helpful.
 And then, will you send me their first name?
-For each of our 112 Friends Austin kids, I want to be able to name 5 more children who will be joining the effort to make the world a safe place for them.
+For each of our 112 Friends–Austin kids, I want to be able to name five more children who will be joining the effort to make the world a safe place for them.
 If you’d like to include a note for our Friends, even if it says nothing more than “the Pollard family stands with you, sees you, will fight alongside you,” it would be my honor to compile all this and share it.